Governance, risk and compliance

 All activity across the Inpay network is centrally reported and reviewed by management operationally.
 Real-time reporting across our products and territories builds accurate and transparent profiles of our partners and feeds into our risk management and compliance structures.
 Each regional office remains subject to both local requirements and our international governance structure, located centrally.

 Inpay employs industry-leading risk management procedures that underpin the operation of our transaction network.
 Each transaction is monitored from the originator to the ultimate beneficiary to guarantee the integrity of every payment.
-Inpay can use both innovative ‘big data’ tools, as well as standard systems such as World-Check for suspicious activity reporting.
+Inpay can use both innovative ‘big data’ tools, as well as third party systems such as ComplyAdvantage for transaction screening and suspicious activity reporting.
 It means that Inpay’s internal security protocols match the rigorous standards you find with the SWIFT system.
 Detailed profiling and background checks of every partner are combined with specialist reporting systems and activity monitoring in real time to create a secure and comprehensive approach to risk management.

-Inpay is regulated by the Danish Financial Supervisory Authority (DFSA No. 22008) and Polyreg – a self-regulatory organization under FINMA.
+Inpay is regulated by the Danish Financial Supervisory Authority (DFSA No. 22008).
 All customers and transactions are vetted through multiple, internationally recognised procedures, including

 - Know Your Customer (KYC)